Jan Chappuis

 -

-Helping people focus the assessment attention more on student involvement and less on grading.
+Helping people focus the assessment attention more on developing strong learners and less on grading.

 And all of this falls under the umbrella of assessment literacy.
 It’s not hard to develop, but it takes intentionality and, as you know, it takes time.
 And I don’t believe we can have excellence and equity in education without assessment literacy.
 So, I encourage you all to continue the good work you are doing to establish a right relationship between assessment and learning.